- Rust 79.5%

 HDR TL;DR

 - Want auto-HDR for everything?
-Launch Steam itself through wayscope with the SDL/ITM profile
+Use Option B and launch Steam itself through wayscope with the SDL/ITM profile

 - Have a native HDR game?
-Use the Wayland profile and set that game's launch options to
+Use Option A with a Wayland profile:

 wayscope run -p hdr-native %command% - Why not both?
-Use desktop actions to launch Steam in different modes as needed
+Use desktop actions (Option B) for your default mode, and override specific games with launch options (Option A) when needed

 License